camily-ghellar/camily-ghellar/README.md

 ## Heyy there!
 I'm Camily! :D
-### I'm a IT professional - I love programming and technology!
+### I'm an IT professional - I love programming and technology!
 ### Welcome to my GitHub! ;)

 ##